The Meva Story

 Our company was founded in 2008 in Sweden as a result of biomass gasification research at Luleå University of Technology and at the Energitekniskt Centrum – ETC – gasification center.
 Since then we have built world class expertise within thermochemical process engineering, gasification and syngas cleaning.

-Our mission is to provide highly efficient gasification technology for production of renewable power.
+Our mission is to provide highly efficient gasification technology for production of renewable industrial gas or power.

 To be a global provider of gasification technology for power and heat production based on small fraction biomass.

 1995: Research project about biomass gasification at Luleå University of Technology, Luleå, Sweden and Energitekniskt Centrum (ETC).
 Research soon focused on the cyclone gasification principle.

 2006: Meva Powerplant AB is introduced to practical test results based on the academic research and conducts a market study indicating substantial interest and commercial potential.